Communication Scholars on the Road

-Prof. Gonen Dori-Hacohen will travel to the International Conference on Conversation Analysis at UCLA, June 26-30, to present "'Hebrew lo yode'a / lo yoda'at ('(I) don't know' MASC/FEM) on Israeli Political Radio Phone-ins," a paper jointly authored with Yael Maschler.
+Prof. Gonen Dori-Hacohen traveled to the International Conference on Conversation Analysis at UCLA, June 26-30, to present "'Hebrew lo yode'a / lo yoda'at ('(I) don't know' MASC/FEM) on Israeli Political Radio Phone-ins," a paper jointly authored with Yael Maschler.

-Prof. Seth Goldman has been invited to participate in a plenary session at the 2014 Social Equity Leadership Conference in Pittsburgh, May 28-30.
-The session will focus on the implications of the Obama presidency for American society.
+Prof. Seth Goldman participated in a plenary session at the 2014 Social Equity Leadership Conference in Pittsburgh, May 28-30.
+The session focused on the implications of the Obama presidency for American society.

-Prof. Lisa Henderson will deliver the keynote address at the Ethnicity and Race in Communication (ERIC) preconference to be held in conjunction with the International Communication Association (ICA) conference in Seattle, May 22-26.
-She will speak on "The Cultural Politics of Protest: Confronting Social Justice and Inequality in Communication Studies."
+Prof. Lisa Henderson delivered the keynote address at the Ethnicity and Race in Communication (ERIC) preconference held in conjunction with the International Communication Association (ICA) conference in Seattle, May 22-26.
+She spoke on "The Cultural Politics of Protest: Confronting Social Justice and Inequality in Communication Studies."

 Graduate student Bohyeong Kim has won the ICA Communication History Division's Top Student Paper Award for her paper, "Radio Melodrama and the Cultural Cold War in Post-Korean War South Korea, 1956-1960."
-She will present her paper at the ICA conference in Seattle in May.
+She presented her paper at the ICA conference in Seattle in May.

-Graduate student Anilyn Diaz-Hernandez will participate in an International Communication Association roundtable discussion on Research-Creation, organized and chaired by Prof. Lisa Henderson.
-Graduate program alumnus Chris Boulton will also present at this roundtable, which will take place at the ICA conference in Seattle in May.
+Graduate student Anilyn Diaz-Hernandez participated in an International Communication Association roundtable discussion on Research-Creation, organized and chaired by Prof. Lisa Henderson.
+Graduate program alumnus Chris Boulton also presented at this roundtable, which took place at the ICA conference in Seattle in May.

-Prof. Gonen Dori-Hacohen will travel to ICA in Seattle in May to present two papers in the Language and Social Interaction division: "'More-Than-Three-Part Lists and Their Interactional Achievements in Radio Phone-in Shows," and, with Dalit Assouline, "Yiddish Across Borders: Interviews in the Yiddish Ultra-Orthodox Jewish Audio Mass Medium."
-He and graduate student Xima Avalos will also present "How Do Fans Criticize Their Own Team?
+Prof. Gonen Dori-Hacohen traveled to ICA in Seattle in May to present two papers in the Language and Social Interaction division: "'More-Than-Three-Part Lists and Their Interactional Achievements in Radio Phone-in Shows," and, with Dalit Assouline, "Yiddish Across Borders: Interviews in the Yiddish Ultra-Orthodox Jewish Audio Mass Medium."
+He and graduate student Xima Avalos also presented "How Do Fans Criticize Their Own Team?
 Demonstrated Practices from a Facebook Fan Page" in ICA's Mass Communication division.

-Graduate student Greg Blackburn will be presenting two papers at ICA in Seattle.
-One will be "The Perception of the Effects of Military-Themed Video Games" in the Game Studies division, and the other will be "Television Viewing and the Cultivation of Terrorism Preparedness" in the Mass Communication division.
+Graduate student Greg Blackburn presented two papers at ICA in Seattle.
+One was "The Perception of the Effects of Military-Themed Video Games" in the Game Studies division, and the other was "Television Viewing and the Cultivation of Terrorism Preparedness" in the Mass Communication division.

-Prof. Seth Goldman will present a paper titled "Victims, Heroes, and Changing Times: How Media Portrayals Affect Attitudes about Gay People and Gay Rights" at the ICA meeting in Seattle.
+Prof. Seth Goldman presented a paper titled "Victims, Heroes, and Changing Times: How Media Portrayals Affect Attitudes about Gay People and Gay Rights" at the ICA meeting in Seattle.

-Prof. Donal Carbaugh will deliver a public lecture on "American Discourses of Pain and Happiness: A Case Study in the Death of bin Laden" at the Maple Leaf and Eagle Conference, University of Helsinki, Finland, May 8.
+Prof. Donal Carbaugh delivered a public lecture on "American Discourses of Pain and Happiness: A Case Study in the Death of bin Laden" at the Maple Leaf and Eagle Conference, University of Helsinki, Finland, May 8.

 Prof. Marty Norden presented a paper titled "Listening for Lois: Reconstructing the Public Utterances of Lois Weber" at the Doing Women's Film and Television History conference held at the University of East Anglia, Norwich, UK, on April 11.